nickhodge/BoxKite.Twitter/README.md

 * Min version of the Reactive Extensions is now v3.1.0 which is netstandard compatible.
 * When contributing or compiling from source, the minimum version of Visual Studio is now 2017.
 * Android namepace is now `BoxKite.Twitter` was `BoxKite.Twitter.Android`
+* All this work thanks to Geoffrey Huntley

 Version 2.4.0 Changes:
 * Add support for [>140 character Direct Message sending](https://twittercommunity.com/t/removing-the-140-character-limit-from-direct-messages/41348).
 BoxKite.Twitter does not truncate messages, but the Direct Message API required passing a parameter indicating support for >140 characters.
 This is now implemented.